sorzkode/nestEgg/README.md

 ## Overview

-The nestEgg Calculator is a simple and easy-to-use calculator that allows users to estimate the future value of their retirement fund.
+A calculator that allows users to estimate the future value of their retirement fund.
 The calculator takes into account various user inputs, such as current age, planned retirement age, current annual salary, expected annual salary increase, retirement contributions, employer match, expected rate of return, expected inflation rate, and current savings.

 ## Features

-    Calculates the future value of the user's retirement fund based on various inputs Provides a breakdown of the user's retirement contributions and employer match Allows users to save their inputs for future reference
+    Calculates the future value of the user's retirement fund based on various inputs Provides a breakdown of the user's retirement contributions and employer match

 ## Installation